Pseudodifferential Weyl calculus on vector bundles: Properties of the Weyl quantization

 In particular, every linear differential operator, or more generally, every pseudodifferential operator, admits a formal adjoint.
-Moreover, it is not too hard to see that its adjoint is again a differential or pseudodifferential operator, respectively.
+Moreover, one checks that its adjoint is again a differential or pseudodifferential operator, respectively.